gravyboat/bulkeats/content/Articles/brownrice.rst

 process to enhance the flavor of your rice.
 Chicken broth is my preference, though you can use beef broth.
-Vegetable broth is okay if you're vegetarian but it can leave behind some material once you've cooked the rice which looks less than appetizing.
-I usually just go with chicken, it adds to my rice no matter what I'm making.
-Make sure no matter what kind of broth you use that it's low sodium
+Vegetable broth is okay if you're vegetarian but it can leave behind some material once you've cooked the rice which looks less than appetizing and can be a bit overpowering, so make sure to season accordingly.
+I usually just go with chicken as it adds to my rice no matter what I'm cooking.
+Make sure no matter what kind of broth you use that it's low sodium.

 A Splash of Soy Sauce For Umami
 -------------------------------

 The idea of umami isn't a new one, but for rice it can be especially impactful.
-Add a teaspoon of soy sauce to your rice when you're adding your broth and oil and it won't add much flavor, but it will contribute to the richness.
+Add a teaspoon of soy sauce to your rice when you're adding your broth and oil.
+It won't add much flavor, but it will contribute to the richness of the finished product.

 Let Your Rice Sit
 -----------------